Open-ISP/isp-trace-parser/README.md

 ### Querying parsed trace data using alternative approach

-Once trace data has been parsed it can also queried using legacy API functionality (based on around querying technologies, areas, rather for example)/
+Once trace data has been parsed it can also queried using legacy API functionality (based on around querying technologies, areas, rather for example).

 <details>
 <summary>Solar project traces from 2022 to 2024 (for a single reference year), and for 2022 and 2024 (multiple reference years)</summary>